nathan-a-king/website/content/posts/the-mirror-that-learned-to-speak.md

 ## Talk to ELIZA

 This blog can't resurrect the original time-sharing terminal, but it can offer the same conversation.
-Sit with the classic program for a minute and notice what it reflects back:
+Sit with my interpretation of the classic program for a minute and notice what it reflects back.
+It was a fun weekend project.

 [[ELIZA_CHATBOT]]